 Black History Season: STEAM futures

-In 2020, Camden is celebrating its first Black History Season, a three-month programme which celebrates Black people in Britain past and present, and which leaves a legacy for young Black people.
-We are launching the STEAM futures programme to celebrate Black people in STEAM careers and to inspire young Black people to explore STEAM careers.
+Camden is celebrating its second Black History Season a three-month programme which celebrates Black people in Britain past and present, and which leaves a legacy for young Black people.
+We are continuing the STEAM futures programme to celebrate Black people in STEAM careers and to inspire young Black people to explore STEAM careers.

 The interviews are bitesize, lasting no longer than 10 minutes as they are intended to be thought-provoking and punchy, and stimulate further discussion and research.
 Throughout the STEAM futures programme, ambassadors share what their role is and how they got into it to Black leaders that inspired them and challenges they have faced in their field.